08.07.08

 What?
 You can’t see that either?
 Let me show it to you again, look carefully this time:

 You getting it yet?
 Yep, it’s an empty line.
 That’s all it is.
-1 single solitary NewLine at the bottom off the file, right after that ?> a Carriage Return & Line Feed in programmers speak.
+1 single solitary NewLine at the bottom of the file, right after that ?> a Carriage Return & Line Feed in programmers speak.
 That’s it.
 You hit the Enter key in one wrong place and the whole pack of cards comes tumbling down!
 Shocking, just shocking.
 Let me be crystal clear, it’s this bit here:

 ?>